 Despite the editorial team’s forward-thinking approach and the success of its individual personalities, in 2008 publisher Ziff Davis went looking to sell the “Game Group,” which included EGM and 1UP.
 “I’d been through so many turnovers at Ziff Davis,” Mielke says, “that I didn’t want to go through another one.”

 That year, Mielke met with Tetsuya Mizuguchi, the creator of Rez, during the Tokyo Game Show.

 ”We walked over to a coffee shop and we sat down, and [Mizuguchi] pulled up this laptop and he turned around and said, ‘Check this out,’ and it was a target video. […] I was like, ‘What is this?’ and he was like, ‘This is the sequel to Rez’ — Rez being one of my all-time favorite games. […] He was like, ‘And I think you should join us as a producer.’
 And I was like, ‘Wow.’
 That’s all I needed to hear.”

 Born a Japanese gaming evangelist

-A couple nights before BitSummit, Mielke is editing a video at his East Kyoto apartment, which he shares with his wife Joy and three-year-old daughter Musette.
+A couple of nights before BitSummit, Mielke is editing a video at his East Kyoto apartment, which he shares with his wife, Joy, and their 3-year-old daughter, Musette.
 His cramped home office doubles as an amateur video game museum.
-Shoulder-height glass towers, bookcases and boxes display the hundreds of video games, art books and figurines he's amassed over the past three decades.
+Shoulder-height glass towers, bookcases and boxes display the hundreds of video games, art books and figurines he’s amassed over the past three decades.

 When asked about the room, this is how Joy, his wife, describes it: “We agreed that no matter where we moved, no matter how small the apartment was going to be, he had to have his own room.
 Because, not only does he have a huge collection, he’s not the most ...”
 Joy laughs, then continues, “he’s not the most organized person in the world.
 So I didn’t want things overflowing through the whole house.
 It had to be contained.”